zagui440s/personalCP/week-01/day1/cli-git-vs-code.md

 ### Git

 Git is another shell command that may or may not be built-in to a system, but it's the de-facto 'version control system', in other words, it's the means by which you can save a file with it's history intact, so if you need to 'rewind' to an earlier point, you can.
-It ends up being a very complex tool (it is essentially solving the problem of managing/merging/splitting multiple timelines, which is fundamentally complex) but it's a necessary tool to know at a basic level and you will notice how it follows many of the same patterns as standard linux commands.
+It ends up being a very complex tool (it is essentially solving the problem of managing/merging/splitting multiple timelines, which is fundamentally complex) but it's a necessary tool to know at a basic level and you will notice how it follows many of the same patterns as standard UNIX commands.

 Also note: **Git is not Github**!
 Git is the earlier invention, and is open-source, it is designed to manage versioning for a local filesystem, with the possibility of backing it up externally, but by default it all lives on your one computer.
 Github is a modern product/company (now owned by Microsoft) that aims to be the de-facto place to back up your local filesystem externally, and offers lots of related tools to the concern of version control.